 CETL Interactive Technologies for Active Learning

-The CETL Interactive Technologies for Active Learning project considers the difference between the deployment of technology because it makes a genuine and exciting contribution to the learning and teaching process, and the deployment of technology simply because it is present, new or popular.
+The CETL Interactive Technologies for Active Learning project considered the difference between the deployment of technology because it makes a genuine and exciting contribution to the learning and teaching process, and the deployment of technology simply because it is present, new or popular.

-The aims of the pilot project are to:
+The aims of the pilot project were:

 • develop appropriate use of new technologies for the support of specific learning and teaching activities;